Integrations

 Output values can be used in the page, add the variable or figure back to the page from under the Python source in the integrations panel.

-Utilise a braod range of that come pre-installed in CalcTree python, simply import them to your script to use them.
+Utilise a braod range of libraries that come pre-installed in CalcTree python, simply import them to your script to use them.

 Scripts should be optimized for small to medium computations (avoid heavy number crunching).